DOME-Marketplace/dome-gitops/doc/DEMO.md

 - the [DOME Marketplace](../ionos/marketplace/)
 - a [Provider Instance](https://github.com/FIWARE-Ops/fiware-gitops/tree/master/aws/dome/provider)

 For more details about the roles and components, see the [architecture-documentation](./ARCHITECTURE.md).
-A demo-scenario, show-casing some of the current features can be found under [demo](./DEMO.md)

 ## On Boarding